 King, an independent former two-term Maine governor who caucuses with Democrats, told WCSH on Friday he is likely to vote to remove Trump from office even though the motion is virtually assured to fail in the Republican-led Senate.

 King would not say exactly how he would vote on the two articles of impeachment.
-He said he is worried by the precedent the second article ― which accuses Trump of obstructing Congress ― would affect impeachment proceedings going forward.
+He said he is worried by the precedent of acquitting Trump on the second article — obstructing Congress ― saying it could allow presidents to stonewall Congress in the future.

 He blasted the trial process after all Republicans but Susan Collins of Maine and Mitt Romney of Utah voted down a bid to allow new witnesses in the trial later Friday.
 In a statement, he said it was “an abdication of our responsibilities, an asterisk on these proceedings, and a stain on our institution.”